vildursn/MassSpringDamper_Env/README.md

 # Custom gym environment: Mass-spring-damper-system

+A custom made gym environment for the classic, super simple control problem of a mass spring damper system.

 1. Add `MassSpringDamper_env.py` to .../gym/envs/classic_control, ... being wherever your gym installation is.

 2. Add the following line